realm/realm-swift/doc/tutorial/template.md

 The core classes of Realm are <code>RLMTable</code>,
 <code>RLMTransactionManager</code>, and <code>RLMRealm</code>.
 Tables are where
 data is stored, while transaction managers can be used to work with persistent data (on disk).
-Tables within a realm can only the access in a transactional manner, and Realm distinguish between read and write access.
+Tables within a realm can only be accessed in a transactional manner, and Realm distinguish between read and write access.

 ** Executing the tutorial